rasmusra/robot-py/README.md

-# Robot HiQ
+# Robot Py

-A brief description of the program.
+This code implements the robot exercise in python

 ## Table of Contents